Soulfully Made » Breads, Rolls, Muffins » Lemon Cream Scones

 • Sanding Sugar: I love to top my lemon scones off with some yellow sanding sugar for added decoration and texture, but this is totally optional!

-How To Make the Best Lemon Cream Scones
+How To Make the Lemon Cream Scones

 Be sure to see the recipe card below for exact ingredients and full recipe instructions!